 Eject or close CD/DVD Tray

-Using Door Control to open DVD Tray
+1] Using Door Control to open DVD Tray

-You can also configure hotkeys using Door Control if you prefer the keyboard over mouse.
-You can have both mouse and hotkeys.
-If you are using a mouse you can click the System Tray icon.When on keyboard gaming or doing anything else, you can simply press the hotkey.
+You can also configure hotkeys using Door Control if you prefer the keyboard over the mouse.
+You can have both mice and hotkeys.
+If you are using a mouse, you can click the System Tray icon.
+You can press the hotkey when on keyboard gaming or doing anything else.

-Open the Settings by right clicking on the System Tray icon of WinEject and then go to Hotkeys tab.
+Open the Settings by right-clicking on the System Tray icon of WinEject and then go to the Hotkeys tab.
 There, place the cursor in the hotkey selection textbox, and press the key combination you wish to use for ejecting the DVD.
 Then click OK and close the Settings dialog.
 After setting up the Hotkey, you can use it to open the door.
 You can also set up auto close CD door under Settings -> General.
-You just have to specify the number of seconds to wait before the door auto closes.
+You have to specify the number of seconds to wait before the door auto closes.
 Download WinEject here.

 You can use the NirCmd.exe program from Nirsoft for a number of tasks, including opening and closing the DVD tray/door.
-You will have to run a command line command each time you wish to open or close the CD door.
+You will have to run a command-line command each time you wish to open or close the CD door.

 A better method is to download NirSoft NirCmd.exe and copy it to the Windows folder.
 Then create a shortcut that you can double click to run the commands.
-You can create a shortcut to eject DVD tray and a shortcut to close DVD door.
+You can create a shortcut to eject the DVD tray and a shortcut to close the DVD door.
 To create a shortcut:

-- Right click on the desktop
+- Right-click on the desktop

 - Select New -> Shortcut

 - In the text box that appears, type: C:\Windows\nircmd.exe cdrom open <CD drive letter:> and click Next.
-For instance, if your DVD is drive H, you will have to type C:\Windows\NirCmd.exe cdrom open H: and click Next
+For instance, if your DVD is drive H, you will have to type C:\Windows\NirCmd.exe cdrom open H: and click Next.

 - Give a name to the shortcut and click OK to close the shortcut wizard